-WHAT IS THE PARIS PROCESS ON MOBILITY AND CLIMATE (PPMC)?
+HISTORY OF THE PARIS PROCESS ON MOBILITY AND CLIMATE (PPMC)

 OBJECTIVE OF PPMC

-The PPMC convenes the global sustainable transport community to contribute optimally to the implementation of:
+From 2015 to 2020 the PPMC convened the global sustainable transport community to contribute optimally to the implementation of:

 COMPONENTS OF PPMC

-The activities of the PPMC are guided by two central principles:
+The activities of the PPMC have been guided by two central principles:

-- Integrate the sustainable development and climate change agenda for the transport sector
+- Integrate the climate change and sustainable development agenda for the transport sector.

 - Put transport on 1.5 Degree Scenario – zero net emissions by 2050;